embeeML/static.core.wp/readme.md

 ---

-## Contributing
-Contributions are welcome to help improve StaticCore!
-Follow these steps:
-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Commit your changes and push them to your branch.
-4. Submit a pull request with a clear description of your updates.

----

 ## License
 StaticCore WordPress Theme is licensed under the [MIT License](LICENSE).

 ---

 ## Support
-For any questions or issues, please open a GitHub issue or contact [Your Name or Business Name](mailto:youremail@example.com).
+For any questions or issues, please open a GitHub issue or contact me @ https://www.embeemedialab.com

 ---